Head-To-Toe/headToToe-be/README.md

 <hr>

 #### GET `/medical_professionals`
 The GET medical professionals endpoint accepts three parameters, none of which are required.
 Any combination of parameters is acceptable.
+The public endpoint is limited to 60 GET requests a minute. <br>
 Parameters:
   - `state` accepts any state, capitalized, not abbreviated.
 Will limit search results to specified state.
   - `type` currently accepts: `doctor` and `mhp`.
 Will limit search results to doctors or mental health professionals.